 Recommended Prerequisite: Expressive Play Therapy, A Holistic and Integrative Approach or equivalent

-- Utilize imagery and a variety of expressive play therapy methods to help maltreated children internalize a sense of safety.
+- Utilize imagery and a variety of expressive play therapy methods to help maltreated children safely deal with painful issues and internalize a sense of safety.

 - Describe the stages of the therapy process and patterns of imagery that indicate healing is taking place.

 Fee includes certificate of attendance for purposes of continuing education programs.

 For participants wishing to count credits toward certification with CAPT, a successful student evaluation by Marie Jose in the form of an essay will be required.
 There will be an additional charge of $75 for this service.